Matthew Tkachuk scores two goals as Florida Panthers top Arizona Coyotes | TSN

 Tkachuk scores two goals as Panthers top Coyotes

 SUNRISE, Fla.
-(AP) — Matthew Tkachuk scored twice and the Florida Panthers defeated the Arizona Coyotes 6-2 on Wednesday night.
+(AP) — Matthew Tkachuk scored twice and the Florida Panthers defeated the Arizona Coyotes 6-2 on Wednesday night, in a game with two fights in the first seven seconds.

 Sam Reinhart, Sam Bennett, Anton Lundell and Jonah Gadjovich also scored for the Panthers while Sergei Bobrovsky made 31 saves.